oroinc/documentation/cookbook/how_to_create_and_customize_application_menu.rst

 *Used application: OroCRM 1.7*

-In Oro Platform you can create your fully personalized menu or use a simple technique to add or override a section in the default menu.
+In OroPlatform you can create your fully personalized menu or use a simple technique to add or override a section in the default menu.
 This tutorial describes how to override a section in the default menu.

 Let's assume that you already have a bundle with the namespace ``Acme\Bundle\NewBundle`` in the ``/src`` directory